defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

     - Currently reading decrypt file didn't use a stream (it's provided by another class and FFMpeg only has a memory reader), so it may cost some time to decrypt.
 With this on extension will cache these file in memory over frames instead of reloading
   - Force No Audio
     - *Don't play audio and sync with external clock*

-- Queue
-  - *Data is split into packet in FFMpeg, and usually it needs several packets to decode one frame.
-For audio, it's played in another thread and use a callback to ask for more data, so the decoded packets are cached in a queue, and won't add new ones if cached data exceeds this limit.
-However, some formats with higher resolution may need more data to decode, which may exceed the limit (e.g., aida_alpha.mov), then the application will keep waiting forever.
-In this case, extend this limit will solve it.*
-  - *Note that when decoding, extension will firstly try filling up the queue.
-Usually it's fast but if the queue size is too big it may be time-consuming, and causes lag when seeking.*

 - Hardware Decode
   - Hardware Device